TeamKeepers/OpenWeather-cli-app/README.md

 If our target is non-developers, then the user interface should be as simple as possible, avoid as much as possible extra questions/steps to offer an intuitive experience and do not scare them with a complicated structure.

 Then a documentation in both cases in crucial.
-A nice README and a NPM page is enough for developers, not for non-developers that will require a landing page at least.
+A nice README, a NPM page or a clear endpoints definition (API) is enough for developers, not for non-developers that will require a landing page at least.